Skip to main content

 What happens if I leave Canada while my visitor extension application is pending?+

-If you depart Canada while your Visitor Record extension application is pending, the application is abandoned.
-You would need a valid visa or eTA to re-enter, and re-entry is not guaranteed.
-IRCC does not refund the application fee if you withdraw or the application is abandoned due to departure.
+If you depart Canada while your Visitor Record extension application is pending, IRCC guidance indicates you typically lose your maintained (implied) status and may be treated as having abandoned the application, though the outcome can depend on your circumstances.
+You would generally need a valid visa or eTA to re-enter, and re-entry is not guaranteed.
+Confirm the current guidance on canada.ca.

 Can I "reset" my 6 months by driving to the US and coming back?+